 If you're an amateur athlete who wants insight into their body beyond what a fitness tracker strapped around your wrist can offer, be sure to consider these smart scales.

-5. Withings / Nokia Body Cardio
+6. Withings Body Cardio

-More expensive, but we're not sure why
+More expensive, and we're not sure why

 Metrics: Weight, BMI, body mass and heart rate | Connectivity: Android and iOS app, Wi-Fi and Bluetooth | Display: 2.4 x 1.6-inch display | Battery life: A year, rechargeable | Dimensions: 12.8 x 12.8 x 0.7 inches | Colors: White or black | Units tracked: kg, lb, st lb | Multiple users?: Yes, up to eight